 Getting the most out of sound in educational media production

-Part of series: Workshops & Seminars
+Part of series: Online Workshops & Seminars

 How can we guarantee optimal sound quality in educational media?
 Most of our community members working with audiovisual content would agree that sound quality takes precedence over visuals.
 This online event was dedicated to uncovering the secrets behind achieving exceptional audio in educational content.